Our site is in Beta Live, we welcome your feedback to help us improve the site.

 The person you appoint must also be a registered elector to act as your proxy.
 It must be someone you can trust to vote in accordance with your instructions.

-The deadline for proxy vote applications for the European Parliamentary elections on 23 May 2019 is 5pm on Wednesday 15 May 2019.
+The deadline for proxy vote applications for the Police and Crime Commissioner elections was 5pm on Wednesday 10 July 2019.